Party Chocolate-Dipped Bacon Recipe

-If you’re gearing up for a New Year’s Eve party, here’s a little inspiration from a post I wrote last year, plus sharing a Chocolate-dipped Bacon Recipe!
+If you’re gearing up for a party, here’s a little inspiration with a Chocolate-Dipped Bacon Recipe!
+A big party hit for either an appetizer or a dessert!

-It’s about how to invite and delegate, create and borrow, be organized and think ahead.
+It’s about how to invite and delegate, create and borrow, be organized and think ahead, which makes a party successful.

 It includes easy flow and name tags, conversation and music ideas, and … tah-dah … what to wear!